AmalSultanov/freq_counter/README.md

 - `/users/*` - User registration, login, and token handling
 - `/system/*` - Runtime metrics and status
 - `/tfidf/*` - TF-IDF values calculations with a web interface
-> ⚠️ Note: The web interface currently supports only a single document and exclusively TF analysis.
+> ⚠️ Note: The web interface currently supports only a single document and exclusively TF analysis (still under development).
 Use the API for multi-document collection support with full TF-IDF statistics.

 ### 🧩️ API Endpoints

+### Documents

 | Method   | URL                                          | Description                                                                                                        | Auth Required |
 |----------|----------------------------------------------|--------------------------------------------------------------------------------------------------------------------|:-------------:|